DivvyPayHQ/absinthe_federation/README.md

 ## Usage (macro based schemas)

 The following sticks close to the Apollo Federation documentation to better clarify how to achieve the same outcomes with the `Absinthe.Federation` module as you'd get from their JavaScript examples.
-Note that implementing the reference resolver with function capture does not work at the moment.
-Hence, the examples below use an anonymous function.

 ### [Defining an entity](https://www.apollographql.com/docs/federation/entities#defining-an-entity)